Öskjuvatn

 Öskjuvatn ([ˈœscʏˌvahtn̥], "Askja Lake") is a lake in the Highlands of Iceland.
 Its surface area is about 11 km2.
 With a depth of 217 m, it is the second-deepest lake in Iceland after Jökulsárlón.

 The lake is situated in the crater of the volcano Askja in the northeast of the glacier Vatnajökull.
 The name Öskjuvatn simply means Askja lake.
 Like the neighbouring crater Víti, it was created by an enormous volcanic eruption in 1875.

+History

+The lake was first surveyed in 1876 by Professor Johnstrup and Lieutenant Caroc.
+It was roughly circular with a diameter of about 4000 feet (1220 m) and 232 m below the floor of Askja caldera.
+Its water was light-green, and covered from recently erupted pumice, at the temperature of 22 C.

+In 1878 the lake was about 600 feet below the Askja caldera floor, 5 miles (8 km) in circumference and at a temperature of 20.5 C.

+In 1881 the lake temperature was down 12 C.

+In 1884 the lake temperature was down 14 C, the northwestern length of the lake was 10000 feet and the lake was 150 m below the floor of Askja caldera.